In the beginning, everyone came here by boat.

 Kiwis grow up by the water.
-Going to the beach, lake or river for a splash and a play is such a commonplace that we seldom spare a thought for those in land-locked in places like Kansas, more than 1000km from the nearest seashore.
+Going to the beach, lake or river for a splash and a play is so commonplace that we seldom spare a thought for those in land-locked in places like Kansas, more than 1000km from the nearest seashore.

 Even if we don’t see it every day, we’re constantly reminded of its presence by our weather, strongly influenced by the water that surrounds us.